The Best Detail Sander in 2023- Reviews and Buying Guide

 Wooden Pallet Projects is now Upcycle This DIY That.
 New name but the same great content!

 This post includes affiliate links.
 If you decide to make a purchase through my link, I might get a small commission for it at no additional cost to you.
 Thank you for supporting Upcycle This DIY That!

-From my experience as a DIY-er, the best detail sanders are lightweight and compact but powerful enough to tackle any sanding task, and of course, comfortable to use for a prolonged time.
-I’ve researched various brands and models, and I found that the BLACK+DECKER Mouse Detail Sander is the best detailing sander on the market in 2021, with the Worx WX820L cordless model right behind.
+From my experience as a DIY-er, the best detail sanders are lightweight and compact but powerful enough to tackle any sanding task and, of course, comfortable to use for a prolonged time.
+I’ve researched various brands and models, and I found that the BLACK+DECKER Mouse Detail Sander is the best detail sander on the market in 2023, with the Worx WX820L cordless model right behind.

-But every projects I different, and every DIY-er/woodworker works differently, so I’ve included some other brands and models of dealing sanders for you to consider.
+But every project I different, and every DIY-er/woodworker works differently, so I’ve included some other brands and models of detail sanders for you to consider.